lukmanaj/ArewaDS-Machine-Learning-Assignments/README.md

 # ArewaDS-Machine-Learning-Assignments

-This repository contains the assignments in the Arewa Data Science Machine Learning curriculum.
-The Machine Learning stage of the Arewa Data Science Academy fellowship is a ten-week programme designed to develop pratical machine learning skills for the fellows.
-The original repo can be found [here](<https://github.com/arewadataScience/ML-4-Beginners-Arewa-Datascience>).
+This repository contains the assignments in the Arewa Data Science Machine Learning curriculum (first cohort).
+The Machine Learning stage of the Arewa Data Science Academy fellowship is a ten-week program designed to develop practical machine learning skills for the fellows.
+The course content repo can be found [here](<https://github.com/arewadataScience/ML-4-Beginners-Arewa-Datascience>).

 The breakdown of the concepts covered alongside assignment attempts, arranged by week, is as follows: